 Confidential Resource: An employee who is not a Mandated Reporter of notice of harassment, discrimination, and/or retaliation (irrespective of Clery Act Campus Security Authority status).
-These employees include the campus chaplain, the staff and therapists in the Career and Counseling Center, and the staff and medical providers at Health Services.
+These employees include the campus chaplain and the staff, therapists, and medical providers in the Student Wellness Center.